kkga/kkga/notes/jw6s-svelte-dialog.md

 });
 ```

-In the end, this is how I use the context in SubmitFunctions (in this case to
+In the end, this is how I use the context in Svelte SubmitFunctions across the app (in this case to
 ask for confirmation before form submission):

 ```typescript